What is School Direct?

 School Direct is a school-led route into teaching leading to qualified teaching status (QTS).
 Our programmes also lead to an academic postgraduate certificate in education (PGCE) which counts as 60 credits towards a master's degree.

 School Direct programmes are popular with students who are hoping to gain a position in their placement school following their training.
 The University of Reading is the awarding body for most of our School Direct PGCE (incl.
 QTS) programmes.
 The University’s website contains comprehensive information and hosts regular meetings to explain School Direct and other routes into initial teacher training.

 Subjects for entry in 2021 - 2022:

-Unsalaried: Biology, Chemistry, Physics, Computing, Design and Technology (Product Design), Drama, English, Geography, History, Mathematics, Modern languages (French, German, Spanish), Physical Education, Primary.
+Biology, Chemistry, Physics, Physics with Mathematics, Computing, Design and Technology (Product Design), Art and Design, Drama, English, Geography, History, Mathematics, Modern languages (French, German, Spanish), Music, Physical Education, Primary.

 Schools in our alliance include selective and non-selective schools.
 We are proud of our shared ability to offer high-impact learning experiences to pupils of all abilities and backgrounds.
 Our schools have a good record of providing high quality teacher training placements for PGCE students over the years and we have successfully participated in the School Direct scheme since 2013 with many trainees finding employment within their training school.
 Learning to teach with us will comprehensively prepare trainees for their future career.